CrowCpp/Crow/docs/getting_started/setup/linux.md

 === "Arch"

-    Crow is available for pacman through AUR, you only need to run `pacman -S crow`
+    Crow is available for Arch based distros through the AUR package `crow`.

 <br><br>